boldbi/bold-bi-docs/docs/embedded-bi/managing-resources/manage-dashboards/publish-dashboards.md

    ![Publish Menu](/static/assets/embedded/managing-resources/manage-dashboards/images/publish-menu.png)

+2. For the master site, the dialog will be shown as follows with the `Internal Site` and `External Site` options.
-2. Select `Internal Site` or `External Site` for publishing dashboard in publish dialog and proceed `Next`.
+   Select the `Internal Site` or `External Site` for publishing dashboard in publish dialog and proceed to `Next`.

    ![Select Site](/static/assets/embedded/managing-resources/manage-dashboards/images/select-site.png#width=55%)

+   For non-master sites, [external site publish](/embedded-bi/managing-resources/manage-dashboards/publish-dashboards/#external-site) dialog will be shown directly.
+Also, publish the dashboard to the internal sites using the external site publish option for the non-master sites.

+   > **NOTE:** Master site is the first created site during startup in Bold BI, and all other sites are considered non-master sites.

 ## Internal site

-You can publish the dashboard to the sites created in the same Bold BI server.
+Publish the dashboard to the sites created in the same Bold BI server.

 1. Choose the sites in the drop-down that you want to publish the dashboard.